balzac-lang/balzac/docs/source/nutshell.rst

 |langname| also allows for  transactions  with  no inputs:
-even thought these transactions cannot be appended *as is* to the actual Bitcoin blockchain, they are useful to  refer to transactions which are not know at specification time.
+even thought these transactions cannot be appended *as is* to the actual Bitcoin blockchain, they are useful to  refer to transactions which are not known at specification time.
 An example of transaction with no inputs is the following:

 .. code-block:: btm

     transaction T {
         input = _    // no input
         output = 50 BTC: fun(x) . x==42
     }

 The output field of transaction ``T`` contains a value, ``50 BTC``, and an *output script*,  ``fun(x) . x==42``.